 Can I shave my pits and bits?Yes!
 You can shave anywhere that you usually would with any regular razor.
-And the same rules apply when shaving your bikini 'undercarriage' – slight squat and hold your juicy bits out of the way with one hand while you shave with the other.
+And the same rules apply when shaving your pubic area or bikini 'undercarriage' – slight squat and hold your juicy bits out of the way with one hand while you shave with the other.
 And for your landing strip area, a few short strokes with the grain, then a few short strokes against the grain for the closest shave!
 Imagine how much money you could save waxing :)

 From routine to ritualI'm a serial shaver!
 My hair grows super quick so I would shave mindlessly 5-6 times a week, it was kind of a chore.
 The biggest change I've noticed is that I now actually find pleasure in shaving.
 Getting out my beautiful rose gold razor and luxurious oils, shaving has become more of a self-care ritual than a 'must-do'.